North Queensland Cowboys: 2004–2005: First time finalists and Grand Finalists

 After a slow start to the season that saw them at 13th on the ladder with just one win and five losses, the Cowboys turned it around in the second half of the season to finish with 12 wins and 11 losses and 7th spot, giving the club their first ever top eight appearance.

-The Cowboys fairytale year continued when they upset the 2nd place Canterbury away from home in the first week of the finals, 30–22, thanks largely to hat-trick hero Matt Sing.
+They upset the 2nd place Canterbury away from home in the first week of the finals, 30–22, thanks largely to hat-trick hero Matt Sing.
 The following week the Cowboys defeated their state rivals the Brisbane Broncos at home, 10–0, in perhaps the club's most famous victory.

 They ended up falling one game short of the grand final, losing to the Sydney Roosters, 19–16.

 North Queensland would go one better in 2005, when they reached their first grand final in club history.
 With the help of new recruits Carl Webb and Johnathan Thurston, the side finished in 5th spot and with back-to-back finals appearances.
 They would ultimately lose the grand final to the Wests Tigers.

 In his first year with the club, Johnathan Thurston won the Dally M Medal and made his State of Origin debut for Queensland.

 2006–2007: Further improvement

 In 2006, the Cowboys started the year with a 6-game winning streak and looked destined for another finals appearance, before ending the season with just 5 wins from 19 games and finishing in 9th position.

 The 2007 season saw the Cowboys 3rd finals appearance and their first top 4 finish.
 They faced the Canterbury-Bankstown Bulldogs in Townsville in week 1 of the finals, scraping home by 2 points.
 The following week, they defeated the New Zealand Warriors at home by 37 points.
 They fell one game short of the grand final again, this time losing to Manly, 28–6.
-2007 saw the retirement of club legend Paul Bowman, who took up a coaching role with the team in 2008.
+2007 saw retirement of club legend Paul Bowman, who took up a coaching role with the team in 2008.

 Johnathan Thurston finished the year with his second Dally M Medal and Matt Bowen was named Dally M Fullback of the Year.